thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 my-ibm-vpc-roks-argocd
 ```

-### Step 7: Create a workspace folder in your container and copy your `IasCabel` project into it
+### Step 7 (inside the container): Create a workspace folder in your container and copy your `IasCabel` project into it

 All these tasks are automated in the helper bash script I wrote.